PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Evaluating MLLMs on PhD

-Among the open-source MLLMs, Qwen-VL achieves leading performance across all modes, owing to its joint use of a stronger visual encoder (ViT-bigG/14), a more powerful LLM (Qwen-7B, which outperforms Vicuna-13B-1.5\footnote{\url{https://rank.opencompass.org.cn/leaderboard-llm/?m=24-02}}), and better training strategies (much larger high-quality training data and multi-stage alignment).
-Nevertheless, Qwen-VL remains inferior to GPT-4o, particularly in \phd-iac and \phd-icc, wherein inconsistency within the multi-modal input has to be properly addressed.
+Among the open-source MLLMs, LLaVA-OneVision is the best, owing to its joint use of a stronger visual encoder (SoViT-400m/14), a more powerful LLM (Qwen2-72B), and better training strategies (much larger high-quality training data and multi-stage alignment).
+Nevertheless, LLaVA-OneVision remains inferior to GPT-4o, particularly in \phd-sec and \phd-icc, wherein inconsistency within the multi-modal input has to be properly addressed.